aramis-lab/leaspy/docs/algorithms.md

 The algorithm is an adaptation of the Expectation-Maximisation (EM) algorithm that relies on an iterative procedure that alternates between the following main steps:

-- Expectation/Stochastic Approximation Step: the algorithm uses [Markov Chain Monte Carlo (MCMC)](./glossary.md#mcmc) to generate samples of the latent variables (random effects) conditional on the current parameter estimates, and compute the sufficient statistics of the complete-data log-likelihood using a stochastic approximation scheme.
+- Expectation/Stochastic Approximation Step: the algorithm uses [Markov Chain Monte Carlo (MCMC)](./glossary.md#mcmc) to generate samples of the latent variables (random effects) conditional on the current parameter estimates.
+In particular, Gibbs sampling is employed, which iteratively updates each latent variable conditional on the current values of the others, allowing efficient exploration of the latent space.
+To avoid convergence to local maxima, a temperature scheme is applied: the sampling distribution is initially “flattened” during the burn-in phase, to allow exploration of a wider range of values, and the temperature is gradually reduced over iterations so that the chain focuses increasingly on high-likelihood regions.
+The sufficient statistics of the complete-data log-likelihood are then computed using a stochastic approximation scheme.
 - Maximization Step: Given the updated sufficient statistics, the fixed effects and variance components are re-estimated by maximizing the approximate complete-data log-likelihood.

 By iterating these steps, the MCMC-SAEM algorithm converges to the maximum likelihood estimates of the model parameters.